betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

 the already-existing classical publication format with the software-based.
-Concretely, we plan to initially allow for software-based conference contributions in the submission process for the [Scalable Data Analytics in Scientific Computing](https://sdascconf.github.io/) (SDASC) workshop in conjunction with ISC High Performance 2020.
+Concretely, we plan to initially allow for software-based conference contributions in the submission process for the [Scalable Data Analytics in Scientific Computing](https://sdascconf.github.io/) (SDASC) workshop, which we will propose in conjunction with [ISC High Performance 2020](https://www.isc-hpc.com/).
 <br>

 We encourage everyone to contribute to the idea, by implementing a